An Analytically Tractable Marked Power Spectrum: Cross marked power spectra

 As the marked overdensity field consist of contributions linear in the mark expansion coefficients $C_n$, one can easily calculate the cross-spectrum between two marked overdensity fields by symmetrizing the coefficients as one would do for biases in a typical cross-spectrum, as long as the smoothing radius and bias parameters are shared.
 This means that Eqn.~\ref{M_A}, \ref{M_B}, and \ref{M_C} transform to the following form for the cross-spectrum of marks characterized by (\{$C_n^a$\}, \{$C_n^b$\}) (see Eqn.~\ref{Cn} for definition)

 This indicates that by choosing specific pairs of marks, one can cancel some contributions, which may be helpful when looking for specific parameter dependencies.
-A straight-forward example of this is when contributions are proportional to $C_n^a C_n^b$, such that for $n\ne0$, one can eliminate these terms by crossing with the unmarked density field; e.g.~
+A straight-forward example of this is when the two marks share a smoothing scale and the contributions are proportional to $C_n^a C_n^b$, such that for $n\ne0$, one can eliminate these terms by crossing with the unmarked density field; e.g.~

-where the contribution is $\propto C_1^a C_1^b$.
-Other contributions can also be eliminated by tuning the mark coefficients.
-For example,

-thus one can eliminate this contribution by adjusting the mark coefficients such that $C_0^a C_1^b + C_0^a C_1^b = 0$.
+where the first contribution is $\propto C_1^a C_1^b$.
+The second term is another example of a contribution that can be eliminated by tuning the mark, such that $C_0^a C_1^b + C_0^a C_1^b = 0$.
 When two different tracers are used for the cross-spectrum, the situation is more involved, as contributions to $\delta_M$ consist of products of $C_n$ and biases.
 While it is straight-forward to calculate, we will omit the expression from this work due to its length.

-Similar to the cross-spectrum between distinct galaxy tracers in multi-tracer cosmology \cite{Mergulhao23, Ebina24}, or density-split statistics \cite{Gruen16,Friedrich18}, the cross marked power spectrum may also improve constraints through further degeneracy breaking.
+Similar to the cross-spectrum between distinct galaxy tracers in multi-tracer cosmology \cite{Mergulhao23, Ebina24}, or density-split statistics \cite{Gruen16,Friedrich18}, the cross marked power spectrum, between marks of different expansion coefficients and smoothing scales, may also improve constraints through further degeneracy breaking.
 Practically, we may hope that the cross-spectrum between the unmarked field and marked field yields better agreement between simulations and theory, at the possible cost of less genuinely new information.